 The family mediation voucher scheme is designed to support parties who may be able to resolve their family law disputes outside of court.

-On the back of the success of the mediation voucher scheme for separating couples, the Government has further extended the available funding in an effort to try to help families resolve their disputes without the need to go to court.
+On the back of the success of the mediation voucher scheme for separating couples, the Government has further extended the available funding for the financial year 2026/2027 in an effort to try to help families resolve their disputes without the need to go to court.

-The investment by the Government has more than doubled what has gone before, and is testament both to the success and benefits that mediation can offer.
+The continued investment by the Government is testament both to the success and benefits that mediation can offer.

-At the last count more than 8,400 vouchers worth £500 each had been used helping couples find mutually agreeable solutions without otherwise having to enter into often lengthy, costly and acrimonious courtroom battles.
+Vouchers worth £500 each have been used to help couples find mutually agreeable solutions without otherwise having to enter into often lengthy, costly and acrimonious courtroom battles.

 What is family mediation?